 Like many of us, Leslie Swoboda has struggled with her weight for years.
-The 54-year-old Chippewa Falls, Wis., woman has tried various weight loss programs, dropping pounds periodically just to re-gain them after falling back into old habits.
+The 54-year-old Chippewa Falls, Wisconsin, woman has tried various weight loss programs, dropping pounds periodically just to regain them after falling back into old habits.

-That ended last year when Swoboda decided enough was enough.
-She committed to a series of healthy lifestyle changes and underwent bariatric weight loss surgery in June of 2015.
+That ended last year when Leslie decided enough was enough.
+She committed to a series of healthy lifestyle changes and underwent bariatric weight loss surgery in June 2015.
 Fourteen months later, she’s lost 85 pounds and feels markedly better, both physically and emotionally.

-“I would say it’s a complete 180 degree change.
-I feel like a different person,” says Swoboda, who works as a clinic coding supervisor at Mayo Clinic Health System.
+“I would say it’s a complete 180-degree change.
+I feel like a different person,” says Leslie, who works as a clinic coding supervisor at Mayo Clinic Health System.

 She’s now able to partake in activities that were out of reach two years ago — for instance, exercising at the local YMCA five days a week and walking to a friend’s house instead of making the one-mile trip by car.

-At Mayo Clinic Health System in Eau Claire, Swoboda underwent a laparoscopic Roux-en-Y gastric bypass procedure, a type of bariatric surgery and the method her surgeon considers to be the gold standard operation.
-During the procedure, her surgeon divides the upper part of the Swoboda’s stomach – making the stomach into the size of an egg – re-route the intestines and attach them to the smaller stomach.
-After the surgery, Swoboda and other patients who have the surgery feel full quickly, and eat less as a result.
+>At Mayo Clinic Health System in Eau Claire, Leslie underwent a laparoscopic Roux-en-Y gastric bypass procedure, a type of bariatric surgery and the method her surgeon considers to be the gold standard operation.
+During the procedure, her surgeon divides the upper part of the Leslie’s stomach —— making the stomach into the size of an egg — reroute the intestines and attach them to the smaller stomach.
+After the surgery, Leslie and other patients who have the surgery feel full quickly, and eat less as a result.